SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 ### Sample values for Query, Checkpoint, and Checkpoint Start fields

-Each query must contain a phrase **%CHECKPOINT%**, integration will extract and save the current checkpoint and use it in place of this phrase.
+Each query must contain a phrase `%CHECKPOINT%`.
+Integration will extract and save the current checkpoint and use it in place of this phrase.
 The value of **Checkpoint Start** must be the same type as the **Checkpoint Field**.

 :::note
 Quote the phrase as **"%CHECKPOINT%"** if the Checkpoint Field is a timestamp string.
 :::